cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 );

 # Cross Account Access Creation
-AWS resources in other accounts can be made accessible to the Cado platform via AWS roles.
-For example, if you have 100 accounts, you can grant Cado access to all 100 accounts which will allow the platform to acquire, process and analyze evidence across multiple accounts.
+The Cado platform can access AWS resources across multiple accounts using AWS roles.
+For instance, if you manage 100 accounts, you can grant Cado access to each one, enabling the platform to acquire, process, and analyze evidence from all accounts seamlessly.

 ### High-Level Summary
-The below examples will outline how to grant permission for Cado to access a single secondary account, however this same process can be used for as many additional accounts as needed.
+The examples below outline how to grant permission for Cado to access a single secondary account.
+However, you can use the same process for granting access to multiple additional accounts as needed.

-In this guide we will create:
-1. An **IAM role** in your secondary account, where you will acquire evidence from, with a trust relationship to your primary account.
+In this guide, we will create an **IAM role** in your secondary account, from which you will acquire evidence, and establish a trust relationship with your primary account.
-2. An **IAM policy** in your primary account where Cado is deployed.

-The instructions below will allow cross-account access from account `111111111111` (the primary account where Cado is deployed) to a secondary account `22222222222` (where you will be acquiring evidence from).
+The following instructions enable cross-account access from the primary account (where Cado is deployed) with account ID `111111111111`, to a secondary account (from which you will acquire evidence) with account ID `222222222222`.

 ### Prepare Secondary Account

-- In your secondary account avigate to **IAM > Roles** and click **Create Role**.
+- In your secondary account navigate to **IAM > Roles** and click **Create Role**.
 Under "Select type of trusted entity", select "Another AWS Account" and enter the account ID of your primary account (`111111111111` in this example).

 ![Create Role](/img/create-role.png)